Get logs from a running or stopped container

 docker inspect <container_name_or_id> --format='{{.State.OOMKilled}}'The State object may contain additional error information beyond just the exit code.

-If your application explicitly exits with a negative code, fix it:
+If your application explicitly exits with a negative code, the OS wraps it to 255.
+Fix it to use the 0-255 range:

 Go example: